jina-ai/docs/chapters/ranker_trainer.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``LightGBMRankerTrainer`` is specifically designed for training a ``LightGBMRanker``.
-While using it, please pass the feature names and label name as well as the parameters in the YAML configuration:
+While using it, please pass the feature names and label name as well as the parameters in the YAML configuration (``train.yml``):

 .. highlight:: yaml
 .. code-block:: yaml

+    # train.yml
     jtype: LightGBMRankerTrainer
     with:
       model_path: './lightgbm-model.txt'